AppointmentGuru/AppointmentGuru-Website/help/how-does-invoicing-work.md

 # How does invoicing work?

-AppointmentGuru's invoicing works for anyone but it also caters for South African medical practitioners whose invoices need to be submitted to medical aids.
+AppointmentGuru's invoicing works for anyone but it also caters for South African medical practitioners whose invoices are submitted to medical aids.
 This means you can include various codes like ICD-10, process, procedure and NAPPI.

-Invoicing can be done as your appointments happen or you can complete them at the end of the month.
+Invoicing can be done as your appointments happen or you can complete them at the end of the week or month - whatever suits you!

 ## Here's how it works

+### Add your business information that will appear on the invoices

 1\.
 Make sure your business details are correct on the [Settings page](https://app.appointmentguru.co/#/settings) (you only need to enter them once).
 [Read more on this link](/help/invoicing-settings).